History of animal rights: Development of mainstream veganism

 Members of the English Vegetarian Society who avoided the use of eggs and animal milk in the 19th and early 20th century were known as strict vegetarians.
 The International Vegetarian Union cites an article informing readers of alternatives to shoe leather in the Vegetarian Society's magazine in 1851 as evidence of the existence of a group that sought to avoid animal products entirely.
 There was increasing unease within the society from the start of the 20th century onwards with regards to egg and milk consumption, and in 1923 its magazine wrote that the "ideal position for vegetarians is [complete] abstinence from animal products."

 Mahatma Gandhi (1869–1948) argued in 1931 before a meeting of the society in London that vegetarianism should be pursued in the interests of animals, and not only as a human health issue.
-He met both Henry Salt and Anna Kingsford, and read Salt's A Plea for Vegetarianism (1880).
-Salt wrote in the pamphlet that "a Vegetarian is still regarded, in ordinary society, as little better than a madman."
+He met both Henry Salt and Anna Kingsford, and read Salt's A Plea for Vegetarianism (1886).
+Salt wrote in the book that "a Vegetarian is still regarded, in ordinary society, as little better than a madman."
 In 1944, several members, led by Donald Watson (1910–2005), decided to break from the Vegetarian Society over the issue of egg and milk use.
 Watson coined the term "vegan" for those whose diet included no animal products, and they formed the British Vegan Society on November 1 that year.